top of page

 New models of affordable housing can be well-planned and well-designed to achieve racial equity, create vibrant community life, and enhance neighborhood character.

-We take advantage of redevelopment opportunities for affordable housing, with a focus on deeply affordable housing, in Ward 3.
-Every opportunity must have full engagement with the community in a participatory and community-led process to plan for development or redevelopment.
+We take advantage of redevelopment opportunities for affordable housing in Ward 3, with a focus on deeply affordable housing.
+We call on the city to engage fully with the community in participatory and community-led processes to plan for vibrant, inclusive neighborhoods and site development to implement those plans.

-• The Wisconsin Avenue Development Framework and Connecticut Avenue Development Guidelines
+The Wisconsin Avenue Development Framework and Connecticut Avenue Development Guidelines, including specific racial equity and affordable housing objectives.